 However, this official education is not required to master using scrum at work.
 Scrum can be mastered through practice; it requires good communication and project management skills, self-discipline, and the ability to evaluate the time necessary to complete tasks.
 Therefore, to effectively work using scrum, you need to:

-2. Observe yourself and make notes of your strengths and weaknesses.
-While working in scrum, you will need to deliver chunks of work in a timely manner.
+While working in scrum, you will need to deliver chunks of work promptly.
 Therefore, the ability to estimate the time necessary to complete certain tasks is of paramount importance.
 Most teams will discuss time allocation during meetings as it is most efficient in a team.

 How Can Scrum Benefit You In Daily Life?

-Similarly to scrum, kanban is yet another way of implementing the agile mindset to developing projects in practice.
-The word “kanban” comes from a japanese word that means ‘signboard’ This reflects the very visual character of this technique.
+Similarly to scrum, Kanban is yet another way of implementing the agile mindset to develop projects in practice.
+The word “kanban” comes from a Japanese word that means ‘signboard’ This reflects the very visual character of this technique.
 It means balancing the workload with the available resources.

 Famously, in Kanban methodology, the workflow is visualized in a form of a so-called Kanban board.
-The aim of the board is to make the workflow and the progress at various tasks clear to participants and stakeholders.
+The board aims to make the workflow and the progress at various tasks clear to participants and stakeholders.
 The board helps in estimating the capacity of the team to take new tasks on board.